 - You must be able to prove that you can provide the basic needs of any person you are sponsoring

 What Is the Difference Between a Spouse and a Common-Law Partner?

 Common-Law Partner: If you are not legally married, but it is a serious relationship, you are considered common-law partners.
 You must have been living with your partner for at least 12 consecutive months.
-This means that there should not be prolonged periods of living apart, even if one member has gone on a business, travelling or a family obligation trip.
+This means that there should not be prolonged periods of living apart, even if one member has gone away on a business trip, is traveling, or a family obligation trip.